Industrial Weather Stations

 6. Assess System Compatibility

-– **Integration Capability**: Confirm that the weather station can seamlessly integrate with existing industrial control systems such as SCADA.
+– **Integration Capability**: Make sure the weather station can easily work with current industrial control systems like SCADA.

 – **Data Format Compatibility**: Ensure that the weather station’s data output aligns with your current systems.